 Capital One has staked a major claim in the rewards credit card marketplace, promoting travel rewards of up to two miles per dollar on its Venture line and cash-back rewards of up to 1.5 percent on its Capital One Quicksilver consumer cards.
 Capital One® Spark® Cash for Business is the company's first business card that offers a straightforward 2 percent cash back on every purchase, every day.
 Unlike other rewards credit cards, Capital One® Spark® Cash for Business doesn't cap cash back rewards or require a spending threshold to qualify redemption.

 Depending on how you operate your business, you can request a statement credit for your accrued rewards at any time through the Capital One website, with just a few mouse clicks.
 Or, if you want to build your cash-back rewards into a more formal accounting process, you can set an automatic redemption for a specific date or for when your cash back rewards hits a predetermined level.
-No matter how you opt to redeem, your cash rewards don’t expire.
+No matter how you opt to redeem, your cash rewards don’t expire for the life of the account.

 This card is for business owners with excellent/good credit.
 Credit-level guidelines on Capital One’s website say “excellent” applies to those who have never declared bankruptcy or defaulted on a loan; have not been more than 60 days late on any credit card, medical bill, or loan in the last year; and those who’ve had a loan or credit card for three years or more with a credit limit above $5,000.
 Keep in mind that other factors may determine if you are eligible for this card.